1980 Tampa Bay Buccaneers season

-The 1980 Tampa Bay Buccaneers season was the franchise's 5th season in the National Football League the 5th playing their home games at Tampa Stadium and the 5th under head coach John McKay.
+The 1980 Tampa Bay Buccaneers season was the franchise's 5th season in the National Football League (NFL), the 5th playing their home games at Tampa Stadium and the 5th under head coach John McKay.
 They failed to improve on their 10–6 record from 1979 and finished 5–10–1.

 It began with great confidence in the wake of their surprise NFC championship appearance of the previous season.
 After scoring a playoff win in only their fourth year, the Buccaneers became the model franchise upon which the NBA expansion Dallas Mavericks adopted their building plan.
 A 3–1 preseason and victories in their first two regular-season games, including an NFC championship rematch against the Los Angeles Rams in the Buccaneers' Monday Night Football debut, gave an early impression of the team as a force that had arrived.
 However, the confidence was lost as the offense underachieved, while opponents seemed to have solved the Buccaneers' 3–4 defense.
 A rash of defensive injuries, beginning with the Rams game, required playing many inexperienced players who proved not to be as ready as expected.
 Losses accumulated as opponents repeatedly took advantage of the Buccaneers' "bend but don't break" defensive strategy of preventing big plays while allowing small gains.

-In week 6 they recorded their first, and as of 2020, only tie in their history, 14–14 against the Green Bay Packers.
+In week 6 they recorded their first, and as of 2023, only tie in their history, 14–14 against the Green Bay Packers.
 Bright spots included Doug Williams setting numerous Buccaneer passing records while leading the NFC in combined yardage, and a strong draft class.